 Most of the time, blog content will be at the core of your repurposing efforts.
 It typically takes minimal effort to produce a blog post compared to other initiatives that I will go into later in this post.

 However, using any of the other mediums below as the first piece of content you create can easily lend itself to become a new blog post.

 For example, did you create a SlideShare presentation?
 You can easily create a blog post that goes into more detail for each slide.
 This will provide readers with great insight into what the presentation was about without actually being there.
 Best of all, you can embed your SlideShare presentation directly inside your blog post.

-Maybe you created a lengthy ebook.
-You could take a section from the ebook and massage it to become a stand alone blog post.
+Maybe you created a lengthy ebook about app development, for example.
+You could take a section from the ebook and massage it to become a stand alone blog post about app development cost.
 As an added bonus, at the end of the blog post you could have a call to action for readers to download the ebook that covers this topic and more.

 Perhaps you have a pretty sweet infographic.
 Why not embed it into a new blog post and provide some content around the infographic?
 Speaking of infographics…

 Infographics are a great visual piece of content that allow people to easily understand data or concepts.
 If your business has access to some interesting industry data, you can take the data and present it in an easy to understand image.